 Custom travel to Poland

-Poland (312,696 km², 38 million inhabitants, the EU's sixth-largest country) is one of Europe's most deeply historical countries.
-A millennial crossroads between the Catholic West and Orthodox East, it lost its independence for 123 years (1795-1918), was 80% devastated by the Nazis (6 million dead including 3 million Jews), then occupied by the USSR until 1989.
-A pluralist democracy since 1989, EU member since 2004, it counts 17 major UNESCO sites: Krakow's old town (1978, one of the world's 12 first-listed sites), Auschwitz-Birkenau (1979, the first Nazi extermination camp listed), the Wieliczka salt mines (1978, Europe's oldest salt mine), Warsaw's reconstructed center (1980), the Białowieża primeval forest (1979), and Malbork Castle.
-Krakow, the former royal capital, houses the Rynek Główny (Europe's largest medieval square), the Wawel, and the Kazimierz Jewish quarter.
-Warsaw, a capital rebuilt stone by stone from Bellotto's paintings, keeps the memory of the 1944 Uprising.
-Gdańsk, a Hanseatic city on the Baltic, saw the birth of Solidarność in 1980.
-Allow seven to ten days to combine UNESCO Krakow, reconstructed Warsaw, and the Auschwitz memorial — a destination designed bespoke, between historic boutique hotels and Masurian farm-relays.
+Poland (38 million inhabitants, the EU's sixth-largest country) is one of Europe's most deeply historical countries.
+A millennial crossroads between the Catholic West and Orthodox East, it lost its independence for 123 years, was 80% devastated by the Nazis (6 million dead including 3 million Jews), then occupied by the USSR until 1989.
+A democracy since 1989, EU member since 2004, it counts 17 major UNESCO sites: Krakow's old town, Auschwitz-Birkenau, the Wieliczka salt mines, Warsaw's reconstructed center, and the Białowieża primeval forest.
+Krakow, the former royal capital, houses the Rynek Główny, the Wawel, and the Kazimierz Jewish quarter.
+Warsaw, rebuilt stone by stone, keeps the memory of the 1944 Uprising.
+Allow seven to ten days.

 Highlights